 Missoula Aging Services (MAS) offers a variety of resources to empower caregivers and older adults.

-Support groups and classes offer a safe place to share experiences, advice and practical strategies for managing caregiving responsibilities.
-Support groups are only available virtually for caregivers at this time.
-Caregivers may participate over the phone or online using Zoom.
-Pre-registration is required.
-Alzheimer’s and dementia caregivers are always welcome.
+Support groups and classes offer a safe place to share experiences, advice, and strategies for managing caregiving responsibilities.

 Caregiver Support Groups

-All caregivers are welcome, including those caring for someone living with any type of dementia.
-Pre-registration is required.
+All caregivers are welcome to attend MAS Caregiver Support Groups, including those caring for someone living with dementia.

-Register here for the group that meets on the 2nd Monday of each month at 4 pm.
+Register here for: 2nd Monday at 4 pm.

-Register here for the group that meets on the 3rd Tuesday of each month at 1 pm.
+Register here for: 3rd Tuesday at 1 pm.

 For more information, call MAS at (406) 728-7682.